Don't touch my junk: Origin of the phrase

 The phrase was inadvertently coined in 2010 by passenger John Tyner, an Oceanside, California computer programmer who released an audio recording from San Diego International Airport in which he told TSA agents: "If you touch my junk, I'm going to have you arrested."
-Tyner had initially chosen to undergo a pat-down rather than going through a full-body scan machine because of health concerns and the fact that he viewed the machines as a threat to privacy.
-The TSA refused to allow him to pass without this intimate search and so he declined to travel and got a refund on his ticket.
+Tyner had initially chosen to undergo a pat-down rather than going through a full-body scan machine, citing health concerns and a view that the machines were a threat to privacy.
+The TSA refused to allow him to pass without this search and so he declined to travel and got a refund on his ticket.
 An official then demanded that he submit to a search regardless.
 He declined and was threatened with prosecution, as well as a fine of $10,000.

 In response to being asked by a reporter if he thought he looked like a terrorist, Tyner said “No, I'm a 6-foot-1 [6+1/12 ft], white man".
 He subsequently uploaded a video onto YouTube based on his experience, which went viral and received 70,000 views by the end of the same day.
 Most of the comments posted on the video were supportive of Tyner.